JDRIVO/rTorrent-Disk-Checker/README.md

 Results will output to your terminal and a text file named **testresult.txt**

 This script accepts two arguments: 1.
 Torrent Size ( GB ) 2.
-Mount Point ( 0 will default to mount '/' )
+Mount Point [Optional] Default mount point is "/"

-`python test.py 69 0`
+`python test.py 69`

 To send a test message: